Skip to main content

 Add your first DB block to edgebase.config.ts:

-import { defineConfig } from '@edgebase/shared';
+import { defineConfig } from '@edge-base/shared';

 import { rateLimiting } from './config/rate-limits';